 Ski resorts are a major attraction for visitors to Slovakia.
 The beautiful mountains make for a great getaway for those who enjoy skiing their troubles away.
 Give back to the people of the country by using the Slovak word for thank you where ever possible.
 It is easy to learn and, once you get the hang of it, it just slides off the tongue.
 Give it a try for yourself.

 Do you know the way to say thank you in the Malay language?
 If you said this, then you are correct:

 There are many different reasons to make a stop in Malaysia during your trip to Southeast Asia.
-It is made all the more better by learning Malay.
-Everyone has a pretty good understanding of English, but try to use some Malay words from time to time to show some respect and appreciation to their language and culture.
+It is made all the better by learning Malay.
+Everyone has a pretty good understanding of English, but try to use some Malay words from time to time to show some respect and appreciation for their language and culture.

 If you hear someone say thank you in Malay to you, you can reply with the phrase sama-sama, which would be understood as you’re welcome.